Setting career goals to create a better future for yourself (with examples)

-We’ve grown to like challenges, and want to get the most out of our careers:
+We’ve grown to like challenges and want to get the most out of our careers:

-But how exactly can we branch out in our careers, without risking failure?
+But, how exactly can we branch out in our careers, without risking failure?
 Is that even possible?

-It is, through career goals.
+It is, through clear career goals.

 Maybe you want to perfect your second language to land international clients, or you take up a writing course to improve your blog.
 Or you want a promotion that demands you make more sales, so you set goals to improve your productivity.

 These are just some examples of goals, and there are no limits to how short- or long-term they can be.
 It all comes down to your personal wishes.

-In this article, we’ll be discussing
+In this article, we’ll be discussing:

 - The importance of career goals

-- How to set career goals
+- How to set your career goals successfully

 Why are career goals important?